Volcanic cliffs and settlement of Edinburgh of the Seven Seas on Tristan da Cunha, the world's most remote inhabited island

 Q: What is life like for the 250 residents?

-A: Islanders fish for crayfish, farm potatoes, raise sheep, and maintain a close-knit community descended from seven family names.
+A: Islanders fish for crayfish (exported at roughly $50/kg wholesale), farm potatoes, raise sheep, and maintain a close-knit community descended from seven family names.
 Supply ships arrive 8-10 times yearly.
-Internet is limited and expensive.
+Internet costs about $15 per gigabyte.
 Life requires resilience, self-sufficiency, and extraordinary community bonds.

 Q: Can I climb Queen Mary's Peak?

 A: The summit (6,765 feet) requires 8-12 hours, excellent fitness, guide permission, and favorable weather.
+Guide cost is approximately $30.
 Most cruise visitors lack time for a summit attempt.
 Shorter hikes to The Base offer spectacular views and are more realistic.

 Q: What wildlife can I see?